bra1nDump/ai-task-vscode/docs/backlog.md

 ## Record gifs for new file + cmd 3 more takes on the main video [2hr + 2hr editing] NO DAVINCI RESOLVE ?

-Do I really need this?
+- Improve the coloring to look better on gif, improve the gif quality Do I really need this?
 The gif is okaish right now

 # Bread expressions